The Hidden Cybersecurity Risks of Retired IoT Devices

 3. Physically Destroy Storage Components

 For devices that contain sensitive data, physical destruction is the most reliable solution.
-Companies offering hard drive destruction services, such as DataShredder Corporation, can securely shred your devices and ensure all data is irrecoverable.
+DataShredder Corporation provides secure hard drive disposal services, ensuring your devices are thoroughly shredded and all data is permanently destroyed beyond recovery.

 4. Partner with Certified Disposal Services